 Businesses need to gather information on how their employees feel about their role in the company.
 Are they engaged?
 Are they satisfied?
 It is important to know this because happy employees are great for the business.

-By analyzing employee sentiment and offering a more personalized experience, businesses are driving them towards sharing their review and feedback with their friends, family and the society at large.
+By analyzing employee sentiment and offering a more personalized experience, businesses are driving them towards sharing their review and feedback with their friends, family, and society at large.

 Surveys to Collect and Analyze Employee Feedback